LeonidShamarin/Angular17-Calendar-App-Module/README.md

 1. Form to add a calendar appointment
 2. Ability to delete the appointment

+## Live Demo

+You can view the live demo of the application [here](https://leonid-shamarin-calendar-app.vercel.app/calendar).

 ## Installation

 To get started with the project, follow these steps: